-- in order to limit the risk of capital loss on certain issuers - in order to take advantage of the expected deterioration in the credit quality of an issuer or basket of issuers. - And for exposure purposes through the sale of protection against: - the credit risk of an issuer - the credit risk on baskets of CDS
+- in order to limit the risk of capital loss on certain issuers - in order to take advantage of the expected deterioration in the credit quality of an issuer or basket of issuers.

 As CDS can be used to create exposure to credit risk or to hedge the portfolio's credit risk, the use of indices to achieve this purpose could result in transactions that, line by line, could be equated with arbitrage (hedging of the portfolio's overall credit risk by issuers, parent companies, subsidiaries or other entities not present in the portfolio).